BIBLE PASSAGE:

 He expects us to encourage them for their efforts, to pray

-for them, and to let Him work on their heart.
+for them, and to leave it up to Him to work on their heart.

 There may be times when a pastor is accurately sharing God’s